Supporting Scientific Research Efforts

 Our 2010 Conference afforded the unique opportunity to collect DNA from a substantial number of people affected by large nevi.
 Dr. Heather Etchevers, a scientist at France’s National Institute of Health and Medical Research, contacted Nevus Outreach about the feasibility of such a collection attempt.
 Nevus Outreach acted to make Dr. Etchevers’ idea a reality.
 When the conference was over, we shipped vials of blood from 62 people with large nevi and 61 of their closest relatives to Paris for separating out their DNA.
 In late 2010, DNA from this study was given to Dr. Greg Barsh, Professor of Genetics and Pediatrics for Stanford University, and Faculty Investigator with the HudsonAlpha Institute for Biotechnology, for next-generation high-throughput genomic analysis.
 This project represents by far the most extensive genetic study of people with large nevi that has ever been done.

 Dr. James Barkovich, Professor of Radiology, Pediatrics, Neurology and Neurosurgery in Residence, University of California, San Francisco, is regarded as the foremost expert in detecting neurocutaneous melanocytosis (NCM) using non-invasive magnetic resonance imaging (MRI).
 He created and continues to perfect techniques that are revolutionizing the diagnosis of this confounding condition.
 Download Dr. Barkovich's MRI instructions here.
 Since 2008, by formal arrangement between the University of California and Nevus Outreach, Dr. Barkovich is able to read the MRIs of children with large nevi to determine if they have NCM, and when they do, where it is and how large it is.
 This has brought comfort and hopes to many families of people affected by large nevi.
-To have your MRI read by Dr. Barkovich, send it on CD to: MRI Study, c/o Nevus Outreach, 600 S. Delaware Ave - Suite 200, Bartlesville OK 74003, USA.
-We will send it to Dr. Barkovich and when he sends us back the report we will send it to you.
-The process usually takes about 3 weeks.
-Note: only people who have filled out the registry can use this service.
-If you have not filled out the registry, we will contact you to let you know, and after you have filled out the registry then we will forward your MRI on to Dr. Barkovich.
+Dr. Barkovich is retiring this year and we are actively seeking someone who would like to take over his work.
+We will let you know when the project will resume.
+For the time being, please do not send your MRIs to the Nevus Outreach office for review.

 Nevus Outreach co-founder Kevin Williams had a dream of using the internet to collect data on people with large nevi.
 In collaboration with Dr. Ashfaq Marghoob, Director of the Memorial Sloan-Kettering Cancer Center’s Skin Cancer Clinic in New York, we have collected data on over 1000 people with large nevi and published findings.
-This process continues to be refined, with an all-new web-based interface coming online in January 2011.
+This process continued to be refined, with an all-new web-based interface launched in January 2011.
 In 2018, the Nevus Registry was discontinued.